shrinesh16/InventroyPro/README.md

 CODE BUSTERS:
 - Shrinesh TM
 - Sujithra G
-- Varun krishna C
+- Varun Krishna C
-- Sumanth devarathi rajinikath
+- Sumanth Devarathi Rajinikath

-We bilt this project together for a hacathon which made us understand more about typescript and a fullstack experience
+We bilt this project together for a hacathon which made us understand more about typescript and a fullstack experience.

 ##  Features